zborffs/stats/Readme.md

-stats
+st
 =======
-stats is a header-only statistics and probability library in C++.
+st is a header-only statistics and probability library in C++.

 Some of the functions support using Eigen::VectorXd and Eigen::MatrixXd objects.
 The functions that don't support them, will hopefully support them soon.